 White bedding:

-Screen Shot 2014-08-12 at 5.56.35 PM • When you choose white bedding, check the label to make sure no special care is required — you really shouldn’t have to baby your sheets.
+• When you choose white bedding, check the label to make sure no special care is required — you really shouldn’t have to baby your sheets.

 • Launder white sheets in hot water with your regular detergent.
 Add bleach as needed to keep them looking fresh.